rincyac19/Florza/README.md

 # Florza - E-commerce Website for Indoor Plants

 ## Description
 Florza is an e-commerce web application developed using ASP.NET and SQL Server.
-It allows users to buy and sell indoor plants through an interactive and user-friendly interface.
+It allows users to buy indoor plants through an interactive and user-friendly interface.

 ## Features
 - User registration and login